The Neurotypical Brain versus the Autistic Brain: Brain Development and Function in ASD

 A large percentage of children with Autism have been found to have Folate Receptor Autoantibodies.
 FRAT® will confirm the presence of these autoantibodies, which suggests that not enough folate (vitamin B9) is being transported into the brain.

 Don't wait to take action!
-Early diagnosis is the key to better treatment outcomes.
+Early diagnosis is the key to optimal treatment outcomes.
 With the information provided by FRAT®, you and your physician can explore alternate reduced folate treatments that can make a real difference!

 Insufficient folate can often be corrected with alternate folate metabolites that bypass the autoantibodies.
 Consult your physician for further information on available therapeutic approaches.